Percedal15019/BlockChain/README.md

 <br>

-From the above, we understand that:
+From the above, we understand the Importance of Smart Contracts that:

 -